TACC/Lmod/docs/source/051_tcl_modulefiles.rst

 **reportError** *string* :
   Report an error and abort processing of the modulefile.

+  **Note**: During unloading, this command reports the error message but does not abort the processing of the modulefile. (as of Lmod 8.6.16+)

 **require-fullname** :
   Reports an error if the user specified name is not the fullname of the module (e.g. **module load gcc/10.1** vs **module load gcc**.